Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Need for a New Standard

 The increase in microseismic data, particularly from expansive monitoring systems and new technologies like Distributed Acoustic Sensing (DAS), underscores the pressing need for a more efficient and unified data format.
-Currently, the varied nature of microseismic data formats hinders streamlined integration and analysis, posing challenges in managing and deriving value from large datasets.
-Given the critical importance of microseismic data in ensuring the safety and improving the operations of underground mining, establishing a standardized format becomes imperative.
+Currently, the varied nature of microseismic data formats hinders streamlined integration and analysis, posing challenges in managing and deriving value dataset collected by in-mine monitoring system.
+Given the critical importance of microseismic data in ensuring the safety and improving the operations of underground mining, establishing a standardized format and mechanism of echange becomes imperative.
 This standard would facilitate more straightforward data access, efficient storage, and smoother data exchanges across different platforms.

 Standardization in naming conventions, specifically for microseismic monitoring systems, is also vital.
 A uniform naming approach aids rapid identification, allowing different entity to access across a variety of sites and process relevant microseismic datasets without ambiguity.
 With the evolving complexity of microseismic monitoring in mining operations, a standardized naming system ensures clarity and coherence among different systems.